irfreeway/merchants/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Zarpay24 API
+    content: Comprehensive guide for our business partners
 ---